pkra/peterkrautzberger.org/future-mathml2.md

 I have written about why [I care about MathML](/0175/) and why I care about [Native MathML](/0176/).
 Time to talk about some of the problems I see.

-This piece reflects my personal opinions and is not indicative of the position of any project I might work on.
+This piece reflects my personal opinion and is not indicative of the position of any project I might work on.
 It is meant as a conversation starter.

-In case it's still not clear, let me repeat myself: I care very much about MathML and in particular the mission of the Math Working Group [to facilitate and promote the use of the Web for mathematical and scientific communication](http://www.w3.org/Math/Documents/Charter2006.html).
-While MathML has succeeded everywhere else, it struggles on the web.
+I care very much about MathML and in particular the mission of the Math Working Group [to facilitate and promote the use of the Web for mathematical and scientific communication](http://www.w3.org/Math/Documents/Charter2006.html).
+Still, wWhile MathML has succeeded everywhere else, it struggles on the web.

 [Friends who read the draft pointed out that what follows might still give my <del>one</del> two readers the impression I'm somehow against MathML.
 I am not.
 Let me repeat that: I am not.
 Got it?
 Alright, moving on.]